islasola/mockdoc/errs/list_cloud_providers.md

 ### Response

-- If we process your request successfully, the response would be like the following
+- Response body if we process your request successfully

 ```json
 {